open/close all folders

 - Captain America: The Winter Soldier: The Winter Soldier, of all people, makes such a face when he starts to regain some of his memories and is told to undergo a mindwipe.

 - Probably the most hilariously inappropriate instance is the freaking alien in Alien: Resurrection, or rather the human-alien hybrid, that has more human-like facial features, including, yes, big black eyes.

 - Surprisingly displayed by Richard Parker the tiger in Life of Pi when he jumps out of the boat and can't get back in and Pi attempts to let him drown.

-- Judge Anderson in Dredd, particularly when her strong empathy is evoked.
+- Judge Anderson in Dredd, particularly when her strong sense of empathy is evoked.
 She finds out that a Mook she executed has a wife and baby - and that the woman sheltering her and Dredd is that wife.
-Her attitude toward the Clan Techie also changes from harsh to pitying when she reads his mind and sees how much suffering Ma-Ma has put him through.
+Her attitude toward Clan Techie also changes from harsh to pitying when she reads his mind and sees how Ma-Ma has made him suffer.

 - In Star Wars: The Last Jedi, Chewbacca stands at a campfire, trying to eat a couple of roasted porg, native birds that inhabit the island, only to find himself being stared at by several non-roasted porg.
 He gives a roar and scares them away, but one made of sterner stuff remains.
 It gives him these, but then he roars again and scares it away.

 - In Hopscotch, retired spy Isobel refuses to help unwillingly retired spy Kendig (played by Walter Matthau) publish a tell-all about the CIA's Dirty Business because of the danger.
 Kendig responds by giving her an increasingly pathetic hangdog look until she relents.